INNOVATIONS IN SIMULATION

 What’s more, digital twins allow decision makers to identify the points in their supply chain that are the most critical.
 These points can be reinforced, made more resilient and more robust so that the supply chain can absorb shocks, disruptions, and upsets that might otherwise bring it to a halt.

-Simulation Digital Twins are capable of modeling and simulating the entire automotive value chain and adding value across the whole auto business.
+Prescriptive Simulation Twins are capable of modeling and simulating the entire automotive value chain and adding value across the whole auto business.
 It’s a technology that is both holistic and targeted, it’s dynamic and capable of responding to shifts in the industry whether at the machine, plant, process, or organizational level.
 Yet while the applications are endless, there are three use cases in particular where digital twin technology can unlock trapped value rapidly and with significant effect when coupled with simulation.

 The first is in the new product development phase where assumptions, parts, suppliers, and logistics chains need to be compared, concentrated, mapped and charted.
 By adopting digital twin technology and testing different new product scenarios against each other, an optimal product development strategy can be identified that adheres to all of the constraints of the business.

 The second is in the manufacturing and production process, the most capital and labor intensive part of the vehicle production chain.
 Digital twins with a simulation capacity have already proven effective in cutting costs, overcoming bottlenecks, optimizing production plants, and generating next-quarter returns on investment.